danielSmagly/SITE-Internship-Pre-Work-project/README.md

 I want to know more about the general development timeline that goes into a website project consisting of both back-end and front-end features, does the html/css come first before the implementaion of javascript features?

-I'm also interested in learning more about frameworks like React, jQuery and Bootstrap, Ive noticed these coming up a lot and see a lot of potential these frameworks in terms of saving time and adding new features easily to my project.
-I would like to know when its best to use them and when pure css/javascript is better off.
+I'm also interested in learning more about frameworks like React, jQuery and Bootstrap, I've noticed these mentioned in some web-development fourms and see a lot of potential in these frameworks in terms of saving time and adding new features easily to my project.
+I want to know when its best to use them and when pure css/javascript is a better choice.
 Learning more about databases is interesting to me as well, I want to know more about implementing SQL and MongoDB into my websites.